ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Ansible/S3-ansible-03-facts-vars-and-using-secrets-working-with-dynamic-inventory/README.md

 # Hands-on Ansible-03: Using facts, vars, secrets, and dynamic inventory

-Purpose of the this hands-on training is to give students the knowledge of ansible facts gathering,  working with secret values and using dynamic inventory.
+The purpose of this hands-on training is to give students the knowledge of Ansible facts gathering,  working with secret values, and using dynamic inventory.

 ## Learning Outcomes

 At the end of this hands-on training, students will be able to;

-- Explain how and what facts gathering and how to use it in the playbook
+- Explain how and what facts gathering is and how to use it in the playbook
 - Learn how to deal with secret values with ansible-vault
-- Explain what is a dynamic inventory
+- Explain what a dynamic inventory
 - Explain how to use the dynamic inventory with the EC2 plugin.

 ## Outline